wp-plugins/localtime/readme.txt

 == Description ==

-Displays post and comment date and times in the visitors's timezone using Javascript.
+Displays post and comment date and times in the visitor's timezone using Javascript.
 No theme modifications are needed.

 Heavily based on code from the [P2 theme](http://p2theme.com/) by [Automattic](http://automattic.com/).